Beyond Public Access in LLM Pre-Training Data: Appendix

 \subsection{AUROC Results}

 We found that there are various ways to calculate AUROC scores, some of which can lead to significantly different results (see Figure \ref{fig:auroc_variations} and Table \ref{tab:extra_performance_metrics}).
-For example, \citet{decop2024} calculated their scores at the book level by first computing the mean guessing score across all paragraphs within each book.
+For example, \textcite{decop2024} calculated their scores at the book level by first computing the mean guessing score across all paragraphs within each book.
 They then used these book level guessing rates to determine an optimal threshold, ultimately converting each book into a binary prediction based on whether it exceeded this threshold.
-This approach appeared to give a boost over doing the AUROC calculation directly without threshholding first (shown in Figure \ref{fig:auroc_variations}).
+This approach appeared to give a boost over doing the AUROC calculation directly without thresholding first (shown in Figure \ref{fig:auroc_variations}).
 We calculated AUROC scores using the following methods:

-\begin{itemize} \item \textbf{Papers Method for AUROC} refers to the AUROC score approach from the DE-COP study \citep{decop2024}.
-First, the optimal threshold is determined.
+\begin{itemize} \item \textbf{Papers Method for AUROC} refers to the AUROC score approach from the DE-COP study \parencite{decop2024}.
+First, the optimal threshold is determined based on Youden's Index (TPR - FPR), \parencite{ibm_auc_spss}.
 Next, each book is given a binary value based on the optimal threshold.
 Finally, the AUROC score is computed on these binary predictions. \item \textbf{Book Level AUROC} is calculated by averaging the identification rates across all paragraphs in a book and then computing the AUROC score using these averages. \item \textbf{Paragraph Level AUROC} uses the identification rate for individual paragraphs to compute the AUROC score. \item \textbf{Balanced AUROC scores} are derived similarly to the other AUROC methods but are calculated from 100 subsets, each containing equal proportions of data from before and after the cutoff date.
 The mean scores from these subsets are then reported. \end{itemize}

 Unless otherwise specified, the AUROC scores reported in this paper are book level AUROC.
 Throughout the paper we refer repeatedly to book level AUROC.
-However, when testing for robustness we found that the 95\% bootstrapped confidence interval was very large at the book level (see Table \ref{tab:books_confidence_interval}).
+However, when testing for robustness we found that the 95\% bootstrapped confidence intervals were very large at the book level (see Table \ref{tab:books_confidence_interval}).